JotaPaiva/ecommerce_bootstrap/README.md

 # WearItNow!
-## Project created by me to practice HTML, CSS and Bootstrap.
+## Project created to practice HTML, CSS and Bootstrap.

 Hello, world!

-I created this simple project to simulate a football shirt store.
+I created this simple project to simulate a football shirts store.
 The navigation between pages was done using the HTML tag <href>.

-I hope you guys like!
+I hope you guys like! :)